Raja Rani (2013 film): Plot

-Upon hearing this story, John begins to like Regina and now has immense respect for her.
-Regina, however, continues to treat John with scant respect, until one day, when Sarathy comes to their flat and reveals John's past in the second major flashback of the movie.
-John had fallen in love with Keerthana, and they eventually get married.
-On the day after their marriage, Keerthana is hit by a car while crossing the road, and she dies in front of John.
-This leaves John heartbroken and he vows not to marry another girl again.
-4 years later, Sarathy consoles him and convinces him to marry again.
-This brings back the events that occurred in the beginning of the film with John wedding Regina.
+Upon hearing this story, John begins to like Regina and has immense respect for her, but Regina continues to treat John with scant respect until his friend Sarathy comes to their flat and reveals what happened in John's past.

-Regina now begins to like John.
-Though they like each other, they never reveal it to each other.
-Finally, on John's birthday, Regina gives John a gift and insists that he open it alone, but John never opens the gift as he thinks that Regina is only pretending to be affectionate in front of her father.
+John, who roams around town with Sarathy, and goes to Keerthana's house to pick up a cheque on behalf of Sarathy’s uncle.
+John falls in love with Keerthana at first sight and roams around trying to find out more about her.
+Eventually John finds out about Keerthana, but Keerthana rejects John's love after John assaults Keerthana co-worker.
+However, it’s revealed that Keerthana loves John, but she never expressed it.
+John ties the knot with Keerthana a few days later.
+The day after their marriage, Keerthana dies in a car accident leaving John heartbroken.
+John decides not to marry another girl.
+4 years later, Sarathy consoles and convinces John to marry again, which leads John to marry Regina.

+Upon hearing this story, Regina also begins to like John and she feels sorry for his loss, as John witnessed Keerthana's death.
+Even though John and Regina like each other, they never reveal it to each other.
+On John's birthday, Regina gives a gift to John and insists that he open it alone, but John doesn’t open the gift and throws it under the bed as he thinks that Regina is only pretending to be affectionate in front of James, who later witnesses this and thinks that John was acting affectionate with Regina in front of everyone.
+James tells Regina about John privately, but Regina remains confused as she genuinely has feelings for John, but thought John had feelings for her.
 Regina's request for the transfer to Australia is approved.
-When she tells John, while he was having a beer that she bought for him, he asks her to go ahead with her plans, as he thinks that she was trying to bribe him with the beer to get him to agree to a divorce, while she actually wanted to express her love for him.
+When she tells John while he was having a beer that she bought for him, he asks her to go ahead with her plans as he thinks that she was trying to bribe him with the beer to get him to agree to a divorce, while she actually wanted to express her love for him.

-John drops off Regina at the airport.
-When he is about to leave the airport, he gets a call from Regina, who tells him that she saw Surya at the emigration counter.
-John rushes off to meet Surya and tries to get him to accept Regina.
-Surya says that he was forced to leave by his father and that he faked his suicide so that Regina would get over him.
-Surya lies to John saying that he is now happily married and tells John that one cannot always marry the girl he loves, but should always love the girl he marries.
-As he leaves, he glances at the ring in his hand, which was gifted to him by Regina, showing that Surya will always live with the memories of their relationship and never marry another girl.
+After leaving Regina at the airport, John gets a call from Regina, who tells him that she saw Surya at the immigration counter.
+John rushes to the airport to meet Surya and tries to get Surya to accept Regina.
+Surya tells John that he was forced to leave by his father and that he faked his suicide death so that Regina would get over him.
+Surya lies to John, saying that he is now happily married, and Surya tells John that a man cannot always marry the girl he loves, but a man should always love the girl he marries.
+As John leaves, Surya glances at the ring in his hand, which was gifted to him by Regina, showing that he will always live with the memories of their relationship and he will never marry another girl.